 Sounds like doublethink to me!

 Thanks for bearing with me during this long post.
-If you’re serious about solutions that empower individuals and interested in how we plan to shape smart city architecture using a P2P driven decentralised design and blockchain transaction proof of consensus to deliver tamper-proof transparency to citizens you should check out Streembit.
 We’d love to talk to you about your smart cities initiative and help you define a vendor neutral strategy as well as monetization strategies.
 All our proposals are built to empower individuals and based on well tested open source components which can be audited against backdoors.
 We believe that there are better (fairer) ways to monetize than centralized data harvesting, which regardless of all good intention in the end always leads to a security disaster.

 pretty good reading: